Truvada Side Effects Facts

 An example of normal bone density (left) and osteoporotic bone loss (right).

-A 2016 study by Philip M. Grant and Aoife G. Cotter in the journal Current Opinion in HIV and AIDS found a one to three percent greater bone mineral density loss with TDF compared to other HIV drugs.
+There is mixed evidence on how bone loss from TDF compares to the active ingredients in similar drugs.
+A 2016 study in the journal Current Opinion in HIV and AIDS found a one to three percent greater bone mineral density loss amongst adults taking TDF compared to other HIV drugs.

-However, a small 2017 study in International Journal of Antimicrobial Agents that followed 26 HIV-infected youths for ten years found that TDF-containing drugs did not impair bone mineral density in young patients.
+However, a small 2017 study in the International Journal of Antimicrobial Agents that followed 26 HIV-infected youths for ten years, found that TDF-containing drugs did not impair bone mineral density in young patients.

 “Larger studies are needed to confirm these results,” authors V. Giacomet and colleagues wrote.